Secondary Glazing Cost

 The extra layer on your window also provides an added layer of security.
 Instead of just having a stand-alone window, you also have a second layer of protection on the home for your own peace of mind.

-Cost of Removing Secondary Glazing
+Cost of Secondary Glazing Removal

 If you want to make any alterations to your existing windows or if you would like to paint the frames, then you may need to remove your secondary glazing temporarily.
 Removing them is quite a straightforward job.
 However, you may prefer to have a professional come in to remove them to avoid damaging them in any way.